Umbria

 Organizing a trip to Umbria is easy

-towns ( such as Florence or Pisa) or even in the airport of Rome that
+towns ( such as Florence or Pisa), or even which come into Rome, only 130 km from the beautiful

 singular villages that deserve a visit.
-Besides, those who travel to

-in Umbria at cultural level, among other events, the Umbria Jazz Festival
+As well as its fascinating history and beauty at a cultural level, among other events, the

-editions goes on gathering leading figures that fill with music the
+Umbria Jazz Festival needs to be highlighted.
+After more than 36 years it goes on gathering leading figures that fill with music the

 is celebrated in Orvieto.

-any point of view.
-Besides, the excellent gastronomy of the region also
+The excellent gastronomy of the region also

 deserves attention.
 And we will highlight that its signature dish is